Haapsalu Horror and Fantasy Film Festival

-Haapsalu Horror and Fantasy Film Festival (Haapsalu õudus- ja fantaasiafilmide festival, abbreviated HÕFF) is an international film festival which annually takes place in Haapsalu, Estonia.
+Haapsalu Horror and Fantasy Film Festival (Haapsalu õudus- ja fantaasiafilmide festival, abbreviated HÕFF) is an international film festival which takes place annually in Haapsalu, Estonia.
 HÕFF focuses on horror and fantasy films.
-HÕFF are organized by Tallinn Black Nights Film Festival, Haapsalu Culture Center and the town of Haapsalu.
+HÕFF is organized by the Tallinn Black Nights Film Festival, the Haapsalu Culture Center, and the town of Haapsalu.

-First HÕFF took place in 2005.
+The first HÕFF took place in 2005, after being created by Marek Reinaas.

 Since 2012, HÕFF is a member of Méliès International Festivals Federation (MIFF).